jon-fox/csc-640-marp-documentation/report.md

 3. **Break work into milestones** - Small, testable increments beat big-bang releases
 4. **Security from the start** - Don't add authentication as an afterthought

+### HW2 Completion: OOP and Software Design Principles

+This week I also completed HW2, which focused on object-oriented programming concepts and software design principles.
+The assignment reinforced key principles like encapsulation, inheritance, polymorphism, and abstraction all of which are essential for building maintainable and scalable software systems.
+Understanding these OOP fundamentals directly supports the quality software goals outlined in this project, as proper object design leads to more organized, reusable, and testable code.

 ---

 ## Week 2: [To be added]